 The Federal Government requires the College to report statistics for crimes committed on our campus.
 Please report all occurrences to the Dean of Students.
-Records are kept by the Dean and in Central Files.
+Records are kept by the Dean of Students and in Central Files.
+The Dean of Students will prepare the annual disclosure of crime statistics.
+Students will be informed of campus security procedures during Welcome Weekend, mandatory dorm meetings, and via email and chapel announcements.

 To contact the Eaton County Sheriff Department, dial 911 (or 8911 to dial out of the school phone system).
-Please report all emergencies (health, safety, power outages, etc.) to the Campus Life Coordinator or Dean of Students immediately.
+Please report all emergencies (health, safety, power outages, etc.) to the Resident Directors or Dean of Students immediately.